top of page

 There is only one flight attendant on board who managed to serve a beverage cart to the entire plane on the short flight to CID.
 He came by with soft drinks, juice and water.
 I am not sure about beer & wine.
 I only ordered a Coke and don't remember seeing if Beer was on the cart.
 I know they do not offer it on shorter flights (I think under 250 miles) due to time limitations as there is a charge for alcohol ($8 for Beer and $9 for Wine).
 I do know that on longer flights with the E175 that the service would be the same as on a similar length mainline American flights.
 Snacks for purchase as well as Alcohol.
 On the ERJ145 the only snacks offered would be the complimentary packet of Pretzels or Biscoff Cookies.
 On the return flight to ORD the pilot said we would hit turbulence and the Flight Attendant would remain seated.
 So, no service going back and I would imagine this happens frequently as these smaller planes are subject to feeling turbulence more than a mainline jet (that does not make them less safe to fly - they are very safe aircrafts).
 With shorter flight times it is easier just to suspend service (and saves some money ;)).
 As a side note we did not even feel a bump flying to Chicago, but the Flight Attendant did come by at the end providing gate connections.

 Flying on the Embraer 145 is not something I would normally choose to do.
 If it was a longer flight like; ORD to Albany, NY (over 2hr) I may try to connect at another airport flying a larger aircraft and especially as an AAdvantage Elite member, one where I have a chance getting upgraded to First Class.
-But, if fares or times are better, it is certainly tolerable on an hour long flight.
+But, if fares or times are better, it is certainly tolerable on an hour-long flight.
 Having the single side (CRJ's are 2x2) also makes for a much more comfortable experience.

 bottom of page